pomdtr/demo.smallweb.live/smallweb/www/index.md

 # Smallweb Live Demo :)

-This is a public demo instance of [smallweb](https://smallweb.run) running on fly.io.
+This is a public shared demo instance of [smallweb](https://smallweb.run) running on fly.io.

 > **⚠️ Do not use this instance for anything important.**
 >
 > The content of this instance will be reset anytime I feel like it.
-(Because anyone can change it!
-Was that said already?)
 > Also Since this instance is shared, you should not under any circoomstance put credentials in there!

 ## Usage